IIIF/website/source/event/2020/fall_working_meeting/index.md

 * Recordings will be sent to registrants following the event, and later posted on the IIIF YouTube channel
 * If you have any questions, please get in touch with us at [events@iiif.io](mailto:events@iiif.io)

 Registration will be open until Sunday, November 29 at 10:00pm ET.
 Registration gives you access to all events during the week.
+All registrants will receive an email from events@iiif.io on Monday, November 30 with Zoom information for the event.

 Please note that separate registration is required for the Mirador 3 workshop on December 4th (available as an option at the link below).

 <p class="register"><a href="https://www.eventbrite.com/e/iiif-2020-fall-working-meeting-tickets-127044945853">Register</a></p>

-*All registrants will receive an email from events@iiif.io on Monday, November 30 with Zoom information for the event.*

 ## Full Event Calendar
+The times on this calendar should adjust to your current time zone.
 {:.no_toc}

 <div id="calendar-container"></div>